wandaweb/zt/README.md

 - **Progressive Difficulty**: Each layer introduces new challenges
 - **Seamless Level Progression**: Environment changes as you ascend
 - **Score System**: Earn points for destroying enemies, obstacles, and completing layers
+- **Window Scaling**: Scale the game window by 2x or 4x for high DPI displays

 ## Controls
 - **Arrow Keys**: Move your ship